gburatto/utfpr-frameworksmodernos-backend-vue/README.md

 - npm install
 - npm start

-This node app start a server on localhost:8888
+This node app starts a server on localhost:8888